Aliases for GNA11 Gene

 GeneCards Summary for GNA11 Gene

 GNA11 (G Protein Subunit Alpha 11) is a Protein Coding gene.
-Diseases associated with GNA11 include hypocalciuric hypercalcemia, type ii and hypocalcemia, autosomal dominant 2.
-Among its related pathways are Insulin secretion and Amoebiasis.
+Diseases associated with GNA11 include Hypocalciuric Hypercalcemia, Type Ii and Hypocalcemia, Autosomal Dominant 2.
+Among its related pathways are Thromboxane signalling through TP receptor and EphB-EphrinB Signaling.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAQ.

 UniProtKB/Swiss-Prot for GNA11 Gene